hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 ===============
 Risk Estimators
 ===============
+Risk is a very important part of finance and the performance of large number of investment strategies are dependent on the efficient estimation of underlying portfolio risk.
+There are different ways of representing risk but the most widely used is a covariance matrix.
+This means that an accurate calculation of the covariances is essential for an accurate representation of risk.
-This class includes functions for calculating different types of covariance matrices, de-noising, and other helpful methods.
+This class provides functions for calculating different types of covariance matrices, de-noising, and other helpful methods.

 .. tip::
    |h4| Underlying Literature |h4_|